-IA- In-Semester Assessment, ESE- End Semester Examination, PR- Practical Examination, TW - Term Work Examination, OR- Oral Examination, AC- Activity evaluation 1.
+IA- In-Semester Assessment, ESE- End Semester Examination, PR- Practical Examination, TW - Term Work Examination, OR- Oral Examination, AC- Activity evaluation

-@-Professional Elective Courses Lab will be conducted in the form of Capstone Project 2.

-\ This is part of Summer Internship but can start in winter.
-Students may go up to 240 hrs. to aquire maximum 6 credits in Semester 6

-Total hrs. mentioned should be completed till end of Semester 6.
+- 1. During Academic conduct, practical load shall be conducted in batches. - 2.
+For continuous evaluation, examination shall be conducted under two heads: IA In-Semester Assessment, ESE End Semester Examination.
+Under IA, 20 marks of ISE (In-Semester Examination) shall be conducted for 1 hour.
+20 marks of IE (Innovative Examination) shall also be conducted under IA.
+ESE shall be conducted for 60 marks with a duration of 2 hours. - 3.
+Three In-Semester Examinations (ISE) will be conducted during each semester.
+Out of Three, Average of Best Two ISE marks will be considered.
+There is no provision for the Retest in any ISE. - 4.
+Innovative Examination (IE) will be accessed based on the project report with presentation. - @-Professional Elective Courses Lab will be conducted in the form of Capstone Project 5. - Professional Skills-V and Project Based Learning-III activities will run in the form of integrated theory and practical courses.
+6. - 7. \ Under the head of Summer Internship, student can complete internship from winter to summer with 160 hours and acquire 4 credits till the end of Semester 6.
+The summer Internship will be conducted in the form of in-house internship which is mandatory for all students in summer semester break.
 Credits will be awarded at the end of 6th Semester and will be reflected in the Grade Card of 6th Semester.

-Student will get 1 year span to acquire the credits.
-Students should collectively acquire total contact hrs in below given activities in a span of 1 year.
-Student will submit a report to earn Termwork marks in internship.

-1) Participitation in inhouse internship at the end of $5^{th}$ and $6^{th}$ Semester of 2 week each.

-2) Other activity which also will be considered are: Participation in Hackathon, Development of new Product/ Business Plan / Registration of start-up, Participation in IPR workshop/Leadership talks/Idea/ Design / Innovation/Technical Expos, Internship with Industry / Govt. / NGO/ PSU/MSME/Online Internship, Long Term Goals under Rural Internship.
+Student will get 1-year span to acquire the credits and complete total contact hours.
+Student shall submit a report to earn Term work marks in internship. - Following activities should be considered for Summer Internship:- - 1.
+Participation in inhouse internship at the end of $3^{rd}$ and $4^{th}$ Semester of 2 week each. - 2.
+Other activity which also will be considered are : Participation in Hackathon, Development of new Product/ Business Plan / Registration of start-up, Participation in IPR workshop/Leadership talks/Idea/ Design / Innovation/Technical Expos, Internship with Industry / Govt. / NGO/ PSU/MSME/Online Internship, Long Term Goals under Rural Internship

-Note:- For Above Activities mentioned in point 2, if Student is part of Organizing Committee or Participating a Compitition at University/State/National/international Level then it will be considered as Internship else it will be considered as Activity Points.
+Note:- For Above Activities mentioned in point 2, if Student is part of Organizing Committee or Participating a Competition at University/State/National/international Level then it will be considered as Internship else it will be considered as Activity Points.

-As per AICTE, Students has to earn 100 Points by participating in 400 Hrs. of activities during 4 years of Engineering.
+8. # As per AICTE, Students has to earn 100 Points by participating in 400 Hrs. of activities during 4 years of Engineering.
 After Completing 48 hrs. of Activities, Students can earn 12 Points.
 This Points will not be reflected in Grade Card.
 Separate transcript will be issued to students after completion of Final Year.